sutoiku/puffin/README.md

 ## Discussions
 Most discussions about this project are currently taking place on the [@ghalimi](https://twitter.com/ghalimi) Twitter account.

-For a low-frequency alternative, please follow [@PuffinDB](https://twitter.com/PuffinDB).
+For a lower-frequency alternative, please follow [@PuffinDB](https://twitter.com/PuffinDB).

 ## Notes